learn-software-engineering/learn-software-engineering/content/programming/0100-intro/0103-boolean-logic.en.md

   - /images/banners/programming-course.en.png
 ---

-Named in honor of [George Boole](https://en.wikipedia.org/wiki/George_Boole), a 19th-century English mathematician, Boolean logic is a mathematical system that deals with operations resulting in one of two possible outcomes: true or false, typically represented as 1 and 0, respectively[^1].
+Named in honour of [George Boole](https://en.wikipedia.org/wiki/George_Boole), a 19th-century English mathematician, Boolean logic is a mathematical system that deals with operations resulting in one of two possible outcomes: true or false, typically represented as 1 and 0, respectively[^1].
 In his groundbreaking work, "An Investigation of the Laws of Thought," Boole laid the foundations for this logic, introducing an algebraic system that could be employed to depict logical structures.

 ## Boolean operations